IslaExecutionSquad/website/docs/install-guide/linux.md

 4. There will be a prompt to select the PC Conversion, navigate to where “**PC Port.7z**” was downloaded and select it.
 This file must remain compressed, Lutris will handle decompression and installation.
 The English Patch will automatically be downloaded by Lutris.

     !!! tip ""
-        The version downloaded differs slightly from the patch on Google Drive, as it doesn’t include this manual, a teaser, and steam assets.
+        The version of the patch downloaded through the installer differs slightly from the patch on Google Drive, as it doesn’t include this manual, a teaser, and steam assets.

 5. Lutris will then download the required fixes, the appropriate Wine version, and install everything.
 This process will take several minutes.
 6. Once Lutris finishes installing, click “Launch”.